NeetaKokane/Blockchain-TokenGen/README.md

 # Blockchain-TokenGen

 Program:
-A token generation program to be deployed on Ethereum platform .
+A token generation program to be deployed on Ethereum platform.
 Program has functionalities such as ,
 •	To generate a user defined Token
 •	To set its Buying and selling cost by specific user